EC-Mobile/bitrise-step-bitbucket-server-tools/README.md

 ## Available Functions

 1. Skip Verification
-2. Check Pull Request Deadlines
+2. Check Pull Requests Deadline

 # Skip Verification
 This function will check if the PR Title contains "[SV]" tag, it will stop the build on bit rise and add the commit status "FAILED" on the head commit of the PR.